sailscastshq/docs.sailscasts.com/docs/wish/github.md

 # {{ $frontmatter.title }}

-To setup up a GitHub OAuth for your app, `wish` expects the following key and property in either `config/local.js` or `config/custom.js`.
+To setup up a GitHub OAuth for your app, Wish expects the following key and property in either `config/local.js` or `config/custom.js`.
 For example you can have a development GitHub clientId and clientSecret in `config/local.js`

 ```js
 // config/local.js